 Economic priority boosted Chinese economic development.
 However, as discussed in section 2.2, the scale of environmental degradation that came with this rapid economic growth is significant.
 Therefore, brings more and more criticism and expectations from the world that China should respond to this issue.
 Inside China, the environmental crisis also raises questions of whether the government's economic development priority policy is appropriate.
 Facing these pressures inside and outside China, the Chinese government has paid more attention to environmental issues in recent times.
 As a result, a new political commitment of building up a "Harmonious Society" was introduced by China's Chairman Hu Jintao, which has become a new leading ideology for this period.
 This ideology influences Chinese politics and society, as well as the economy (which is elaborated in chapter 3).
-Although China's economic development concepts are continuously shaped by the central state (Ten Brink 2013).
+Although China's economy is now moving towards being more market orientated, economic development concepts are continuously shaped by the central state (Ten Brink 2013).
 Fundamentally, the Chinese leadership seeks to continuously re-structure and improve central state control over economic decision-making (McNally et al. 2013).